NEW TO 2020 – graphic novels may now be submitted for the Prize.

 - The Scotiabank Giller Prize does not accept posthumous submissions.

-4. CONDITIONS OF THE PRIZE
+4. CONDITIONS OF ENTRY

 - That if a book is shortlisted, to pay $1,500 to the Prize as a contribution towards shortlist advertising and promotion.